SaieshNeeli/CSFLE_AWS_KMS/README.md

 python dke_from_aws_kms.py

 The generated `dek_id` is required for encrypting fields.
-Store this value securely as an environment variable.
+Store it securely as an environment variable.

 ---

-## Step 5 Automatic Encryption and Decryption
+## Automatic Encryption and Decryption

-Run the application using:
+Run locally:

 python automatic_csfle.py

 This script automatically encrypts sensitive fields before inserting data into MongoDB and transparently decrypts them when data is read.